Hylotelephium telephium (L.) H. Ohba

 Sedum telephium (basionym), Sedum purpureum

 Hylotelephium telephium, formerly known as Sedum telephium, is a perennial succulent that grows up to 20 inches (50 cm) tall with a spread of up to 1 feet (30 cm).
 Flowers appear in dense clusters from summer to fall on sturdy stems rising above bright green leaves.
-Blooms start out blush-colored, aging to coppery pink, then rust as the weather cools.
+They start blush-colored, aging to coppery pink, then rust as the weather cools.

 How to Grow and Care